Low Income Energy Assistance Programs

 Status of Energy Utility Service Disconnections in CA Report (Nov 2009)

-LIHEAP is the federally funded equivalent of CARE and LIEE and is available to help California utility customers.
+LIHEAP and the Weather Assistance Program (WAP) are the federally funded equivalents of CARE and ESA and are available to help low-income California utility customers.

 The Low Income Oversight Board website catalogues the reports and filings related to California's low income energy services.